keenangraham/encode_data_wrangler_test/README.md

-# Questions for the ENCODE Data Wrangler Test.
+# Questions for the ENCODE Data Wrangler Test

 *Instructions:  These tests are to express the variety of tasks you would perform in this job.
 Please choose 4 of the 5 assignments.*